 Panthera Awesome: Big cats make good battle morphs.
 Jake's main morph is a tiger, while David and James both had lion morphs.
 There were also times when the whole group morphed jaguars and cheetahs.
 Hell, even Tom's favourite battle morph is the jaguar.

 Parent with New Paramour: Marco's dad eventually marries Nora Robbinette, his son's math teacher.It doesn't last.
 Eventually, he's reunited with his Not Quite Dead first wife, and Nora becomes a Controller.
 Marco, either because it'll be easier on his father or because he wants to see his parents together again, lets him think that Nora was always a Controller.
 God only knows what happened to the dog...

-Parental Abandonment: Tobias' dad is dead (his dad is Elfangor, by the way), his mother is blind and therefore unable to take care of him.
+Parental Abandonment: Tobias' dad is dead (his dad is Elfangor, by the way), his mother is blind and an amnesiac, and therefore unable to take care of him.
 Tobias is "raised" by his aunt and uncle, neither of whom want anything to do with him.

 Pay Evil unto Evil: Jake, before flushing the Pool into space, decides that Yeerks are subhuman parasites who deserve nothing but cold, frozen death: "They could've stayed home, I thought.
 No one had asked them to come to Earth.
 No more than they deserved.
 Aliens.
 Parasites.
 Subhuman."

 Also, Marco isn't very good at hiding the fact that he takes pleasure from killing Yeerks.
 In #19, he tells Cassie, "You don't make peace with parasites.
 You don't turn them around.
 You bury them."

 It eventually subsides, though, as part of Marco's Character Development; over the course of the series he becomes much less emotional, which makes him a more effective strategist.